ios-dev-tools/awesome-ios-dev-tools/README.md

 * [Localytics](http://www.localytics.com/) - Mobile app marketing and analytics software can help you create meaningful mobile experiences that drive customer engagement, retention, and conversions.

-* [Localytics](http://www.localytics.com/) - Ahmed is a senior iOS engineer at Zombies, Run, and enjoys working remotely.
-Ahmed enjoys programming in Swift but also in Ruby and Kotlin in his spare time.
-His favourite developer tool is Git/GitHub and his top 5 apps on his Mac/iPhone/iPad are Github, Tailscale, Shortcuts

 * [Logmatic.io](http://logmatic.io/) - Datadog helps you keep an eye on your apps, tools and services to make sure they're working the way they're supposed to.
 Try it for free.